sheetal59/Dog-Breed-Classifier/README.md

-# Dog-Breed-Classifier
+# Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds
-This project is a part of Udacity Nanodegree program "AI Programming with Python"
+This project is part of Udacity's 'AI Programming with Python' Nanodegree.

+Here, I used a created image classifier to identify dog breeds.